 This Customer & Lyve Portal Agreement (this “Agreement”) is entered into by you (“you”, “your”, “You, or “Your”) and the following Seagate contracting party (“Seagate”):

 Location where Services will be provided

 Tennoz Parkside Bldg., 2-5-8 Higashi-Shinagawa, Shinagawa-ku, Tokyo, Japan

 APAC (excluding Japan)

 This Agreement governs your access to and your purchase, resale, and use of each of the Lyve and Seagate services offered on the Portal (individually and collectively, the “Services”).
+Services include Lyve Mobile, Lyve Cloud, and Seagate Systems Leasing each of which is separately defined in its respective Service Terms.
+The Services include software applications, tools, APIs, platforms, and connectors provided by Seagate to its customers for collecting, organizing, storing, hosting, processing, retrieving, transmitting, and managing electronic data.
 Certain Services include Hardware subscriptions.
 “Hardware” is defined as any hardware, physical components, and accessories deployed or provided to you or your designated destination as part of the Services.
 In addition, this Agreement governs your access to and use of the Lyve Management Portal website at https://lyve.seagate.com (the “Portal”).

 Please read this Agreement carefully before you use the Portal.
 By clicking “I AGREE”, agreeing to an Order (defined in Paragraph 4.1 below) issued by Seagate that incorporates this Agreement, or creating a Portal account or accessing or using the Portal, you agree to be bound by this Agreement.
 If you do not agree to this Agreement do not create a Portal account or use the Portal.